Click on an item to access the relevant information

 Send us an email if you have any questions regarding payment: email@example.com

 Romerike International School Foundation was established in 2015.
 The Foundation was established and currently operates under the Friskoleloven.
 The objectives of the Foundation are to offer children between 6-16 a ten-year compulsory primary and secondary school education.

-Students are expected to go home after the end of the school day.
-Students in Grade 1-4 who are still in the schools care at 14.45 may be placed in the after school care programme, and parents will be charged 200kr per time for the service.
+Students are expected to go home at the end of the school day.
+Students in Grade 1-4 who are still in the school’s care by 14.45 may be placed in the after school care (SFO) programme, and parents will be charged NOK 200 per time for the service.

 Lunch and Snacks

 Students will need to bring a healthy snack, lunch and a water bottle to school.
 Lunch will be eaten in the classrooms.
 It is not allowed to bring sweets, candy and any soda or energy drink (RedBull, Monster, etc).